jhidding/adhesion-code/adhesion_example.md

                            is a string formatting library that has a similar interface as Python's.

 TBB              ≥4.3      [Threading Building Blocks](https://www.threadingbuildingblocks.org/)
                            is a Intel library for parallel computation in C++.
 This is an optional dependency.
-One however, that is incredibly useful once made to work.
 Versions after 4.4 (2016) are numbered after their release date.
 ------------------------------------------------------------------------------

 Extracting the source code from the Markdown or building the report is done using the Pandoc document converter.
 Additional requirements are: